 The USS Long Beach was a Long Beach-class cruiser.
 The ship was the first nuclear-powered surface combatant in the world.
-By design, the vessel was built primarily for conducting warfare operations, the artillery with which it was equipped allowing it to withstand aircraft, submarines and other warships.
+By design, the vessel was built primarily for conducting warfare operations; the artillery with which it was equipped allowed it to withstand aircraft, submarines, and other warships.
 The USS Long Beach was most notably involved in missions during the Vietnam War.
 For its service in the combat zone, it was awarded the Southwest Asia Service Medal alongside a Vietnam Campaign Medal.
 The ship also received six Battle Efficiency Ribbons.

 Technical Features of the USS Long Beach (CGN-9)

 Length: 721 ft

 Armament: two 5-inch/38 caliber guns, two Standard missile launchers, two Harpoon missile launchers, one anti-submarine missile launcher, two 20mm Phalanx CIWS, two launchers for Tomahawk missiles

 The USS Long Beach was built by the Bethlehem Steel Corporation in Quincy, Massachusetts, under the initial CLGN-160 designation, however, the ship would then be reclassified twice in 1957, eventually settling on CGN-9.
 The ship was placed in commission in September 1961 with Commander Eugene Parks Wilkinson in command and Mrs. Marian Swanson-Hosmer as a sponsor.